2ndSightLab/aws-deploy/README.md

 # (This should be the case if you've been pushing to 'private main')
 # git pull private main # You might run this one last time for safety

+# Fetch the latest changes from the private repo to make sure have the latest
+git pull private main

 # Push the local 'main' branch (containing the working private changes) to the public remote
 git push public main